Huzaifaahmed20/flutter_fire_chat_app/README.md

 A new Flutter project.

 ## Todo

-1. Handle Exceptios in Login ad Sign up
-2. Messages scroll issue (should scroll and stick to last message)
-3. Push Notificatiion for messages
+1. Push Notificatiion for messages.
+2. Make beautiful design

 ## Getting Started